 - And the indulgence granted by the court to the defendant due to Covid-19.

 The Defendant also raised further legal and factual arguments during the hearing and without substantiated facts and evidence which were given short shrift by the Judge.

-Following lengthy proceedings and a number of remote hearings held by Skype, summary judgment was successfully awarded in favour of the bank in what can only be described as a welcome break for banking institutions.
-As an added bonus the bank was awarded all of its legal costs (on the indemnity basis), which is becoming increasingly rare
+Following lengthy proceedings and a number of remote hearings held by Skype, summary judgment was successfully awarded in favour of the bank for over USD 17million in what can only be described as a welcome break for banking institutions.
+As an added bonus the bank was awarded all of its legal costs (on the indemnity basis), which is becoming increasingly rare.

 Contact us now to find out how our lawyers can help you:

 Our Financial Services lawyers understand your sector and are on hand to help.